soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ### Executable

-We have separated our code into two sections: a library and an executable, why?
+We have separated our code into two sections: a library and an executable; why?

 First, libraries can be used by others.
 If we publish our code and someone wants to use it and build upon it, they can.
 Executables can't be imported by other projects.